SEPM Carbonate Research Group

 b.
 Each student poster presenter also introduced himself or herself with 1 PowerPoint slide at the beginning of the meeting to help the audience associate faces with names and labs.

 c.
-Other students (not presenting) also introduced themselves.
+Other students (not presenting) were also highlighted as part of the meeting introductions.

 e.
 Submission Instructions Included in Email Announcement: “Students, please email your name, school, advisor, and poster title to XXX if you are interested in presenting.
 Posters can be works in progress or a panel from the general AAPG program from B.S., M.S., or Ph.D. projects at any stage of your degree.
 This is a great opportunity for feedback!
 Size is limited to ONE PANEL.
 Students should also prepare one slide with the corresponding poster information that will be displayed during the introduction of the poster presenters.
-Students must print and bring their posters to the event on Monday, April 7.
-Please arrive early (between 6:30-6:45 to set-up your poster).”
+Students must print and bring their posters to the event on Monday, June 20.
+Please arrive early (by 7:00pm to set-up your poster).”

 4. Student Photo Contest: